 - Average number of goals conceded at home: 1.207

-The difference from the relevant average above and a team's average is what constitutes "Defence Strength".
+The ratio of a team's average and the league average is what constitutes "Defence Strength".

-We can now use the numbers above to calculate the Attack Strength and defence strength of both Tottenham Hotspur and Everton for their upcoming match.
+We can now use the numbers above to calculate the Attack Strength and Defence Strength of both Tottenham Hotspur and Everton (as of 1st March 2017).

 Predicting Tottenham Hotspur’s goals